Is a home appraisal required for a mortgage loan in California? This is a common…

 Step 4: Sell the old home and repay the bridge loan

 With your new house purchased and the bridge loan in place, you can start the process of selling your current home.
-Try to price your home competitively, based on recent sales in the area, and work with a real estate agent who has experience selling.
+Try to price your home competitively based on recent sales in the area, and consider working with an experienced listing agent.

 Common Mistakes to Avoid

-While a bridge loan can be a useful tool for buying a new home before selling your current one, there are some mistakes to avoid along the way.
-Here are some potential issues to watch out for:
+While a bridge loan can be a useful tool for buying a new home before selling your current one, there are some mistakes you’ll want to avoid along the way.

 1. Failing to plan for the worst-case scenario